thuzarwin/open-data-sprints/docs/project-pir-pilot.rst

 ..
 2-3 sentences.
 What are the basic facts of the problem?

 Unable to determine trends and provide data sets for departments frequently asked request.
+Citizens not accessing open data portal to retrieve answers to information request.

 **Why it matters:**

 ..
 1-2 sentences.
 Why should we address this?
 What value would be gained by solving this problem now?

-- Sharing public information upon request will reduce the repetitive request and provide potentially greater impact at little to no extra cost
+- Providing public information in an open format upon request will reduce the repetitive request and provide potentially greater impact at little to no extra cost
 - Increased transparency
+- Increase consistency of responses
 - Reduction in PIR submitted by requesters
+- Reduction in staff time currently committed to PIR processes

 **The approach:**

 ..
 2-3 sentences.
 Describe what this probject will do and how it will deliver value back to the City and the Open Data Initiative.
 Keep it brief here -- specific deliverables will be added in the next section.

+- Understanding our audience
-- Identify the fears and misconceptions of not sharing
+- Identify the fears, misconceptions or hurdles of not sharing
+- Identufy proper processes for sharing information and data
-- Review current PIR data
+- Review current PIR data available
 - Determine what department data sets to propose to Law for guidance and approval